adoptium/ci-jenkins-pipelines/.github/ISSUE_TEMPLATE/feature_request.md

 labels: 'enhancement'
 ---

-Features that impact the whole project (e.g. Adding a new OpenJDK distribution) are made over at the [Adoptium repository](https://github.com/adoptium/adoptium).
+Features that impact the whole project (e.g. Adding a new OpenJDK distribution) are proposed and discussed in the [Adoptium repository](https://github.com/adoptium/adoptium/).

-Otherwise, please describe what enhancement you would like to see in the jenkins pipeline scripts:
+Otherwise, please suggest the enhancements you would like made to the jenkins pipeline scripts: